patrickmceldowney/8bit-cub/README.md

 # 8bit-cub

-## An 8bit zelda style game that takes place inside the offices of cub ventures
+## An 8-bit arcade style game that takes place inside the offices of cub ventures

 ## Tech Stack
  - Python